meonkeys/hadoop-talk/hadoop-talk.md

 <hr />

-> In a one-meter race between a rocket and a scooter, the scooter is gone
+> In a 10-meter race between a rocket and a scooter, the scooter
-> before the rocket's engines are started.
+> finishes before the rocket's engines start.

 <div class="handout">
+<p>I like the scooter/rocket analogy for another reason.
+Consider that the scooter will never overcome wind resistance.
+The rocket will <em>eventually</em> leave the atmosphere, where it can accelerate indefinitely.</p>
-Generated large data files like so:
+<p>Generated large data files like so:</p>
 <pre>
 for i in {1..100}; do cat log.txt &gt;&gt; /tmp/data23k; done
 for i in {1..100}; do cat /tmp/data23k &gt;&gt; /tmp/data2.3M; done